MarcAnt01/Fluent-Screen-Recorder/README.md

 ### Supported platforms

 The app supports Windows 10 1809+ and Windows 11.
-It is a uwp app that can run on Windows 10 for PCs and Surface Hub.
+It is a UWP app that can run on Windows 10 for PCs and Surface Hub.

 ### Contributions